-As a personal trainer and strength coach, I work with a lot of athletes who need to be able to maximize the effects of every single minute at the gym.
+As a certified personal trainer, I work with a lot of athletes who need to be able to maximize the effects of every single minute at the gym.
 And while that's important for professional athletes, it's an approach that everyone else should also take.

 And one of the best ways to do that is with pre-workout supplements that naturally boost your exercise performance.